 Day 1: Monday 30 April, Arrive Milan – Transfer to Moltrasio

 - Como: Introductory walking tour and time at leisure

 - Light (2-course) Dinner, La Cascata restaurant

-On arrival at Milan’s Malpensa airport, those taking the ASA ‘designated’ flight transfer by private coach to Moltrasio.
+The ASA ‘designated’ flight is scheduled to arrive at Milan’s Malpensa airport in the morning of 30 April.
+Those arriving on this flight will be transferred by private coach to Moltrasio.
 If you are travelling independently, you should meet the group at the Grand Hotel Imperiale.
-Note: private transfers from the airport to the hotel can be arranged through the hotel’s concierge; please contact ASA for further information.
+Private transfers from the airport to the hotel can be arranged for those arriving independently; please contact ASA for further information.

 Day 2: Tuesday 1 May, Moltrasio – Tremezzo – Bellagio – Moltrasio

 This morning we cruise across Lake Como to 18th-century Villa Carlotta, a garden with a huge botanical collection and a traditional Italian formal design, unlike most lake gardens that were heavily influenced by the more fluid layouts of English landscape gardening; it thus has a wide variety of architectural features – parterres, stairways, ponds, fountains, etc. In April and May Villa Carlotta offers a sea of multi-coloured azaleas shaped in high, rounded cushions alongside the garden paths.

 During the lunch break there will be some time at leisure to visit Villa Melzi (optional).